 Liquid crystal dynamic window glazing adjusts its tint level within seconds according to the weather conditions.
-The self-darkening glazing regulates glare and solar heat gain effectively without blocking the view.
+The self-darkening glazing effectively regulates glare and solar heat gain without blocking the view.
 As a result, it increases the occupants’ visual and thermal comfort while simultaneously lowering air conditioning and lighting energy consumption by up to 10% compared with conventional shading.
 We offer these products under the eyrise® brand.
 Many real estate investors regard eyrise® as an important building feature for delivering on their ESG targets.
 One company installed 3,000 m2 of our product in its new flagship building in Zurich, Switzerland.

 Electronics: Shifting to more natural cosmetic ingredients

 We are working closely with our partners in the cosmetics industry to find solutions for more naturally based cosmetic ingredients.
 The resulting cosmetic formulations comply with strict criteria.
-At the end of 2021, 77 of our cosmetic pigments and active ingredients had been confirmed to comply with Ecocert’s COSMOS standard for organic and natural cosmetics.
+At the end of 2022, 84 of our cosmetic pigments and active ingredients had been confirmed as being compliant with Ecocert’s COSMOS standard for organic and natural cosmetics.
 We have also obtained halal certificates for all our cosmetic ingredients.

 Electronics: Vegan cosmetic products

-A growing number of consumers view the use of non-animal and non-animal derived ingredients, vegan and plant-based raw materials as a critical product attribute.
-Therefore, more than 90% of our cosmetic raw materials, including our special effect pigments and functional fillers, contain no components of animal origin, by-products or derivatives, and are thus suitable for vegan cosmetics.
+A growing number of consumers view the use of non-animal and non-animal derived ingredients, i.e. vegan and plant-based raw materials, as a critical product attribute.
+Therefore, the majority of our cosmetic raw materials, including our special effect pigments and functional fillers, contain no components of animal origin, by-products or derivatives and are thus suitable for vegan cosmetics.

 Making product packaging more sustainable: Life Science